 The Associate of Applied Science degrees awarded by The Apprentice School are terminal technical programs and credits generally earned in an Associate of Applied Science degree are not applicable to other degrees.
 Apprentices who wish to transfer credits for courses earned at The Apprentice School to other institutions should have their transcripts evaluated by the institution to which a transfer is being made.
-While The Apprentice School cannot guarantee that any credit earned at The Apprentice School will be accepted by any other institution, including credits for core curriculum academic courses, The Apprentice School does work to establish articulation agreement guidelines which can be found online at www.as.edu under the builders menu.
+While The Apprentice School cannot guarantee that any credit earned at The Apprentice School will be accepted by any other institution, including credits for core curriculum academic courses, The Apprentice School does work to establish articulation agreement guidelines.